Eloy Jiménez Player Props: White Sox vs. Orioles

 |Games w/1+ RBI

-- The Orioles had the 17th-ranked team ERA among all league pitching staffs (3.97).
+- The Orioles have the 27th-ranked team ERA across all MLB pitching staffs (5.33).

-- Orioles pitchers combined to allow 171 total home runs at a clip of 1.1 per game (14th in the league).
+- The Orioles rank 19th in baseball in home runs allowed (19 total, 1.4 per game).

-- Wells (0-1) makes the start for the Orioles, his second of the season.
+- Gibson (3-0 with a 3.44 ERA and 12 strikeouts in 18 1/3 innings pitched) gets the start for the Orioles, his fourth of the season.

-- In his most recent appearance -- out of the bullpen on Monday -- the righty threw 2/3 innings against the Oakland Athletics while surrendering hits.
+- The right-hander last appeared in relief on Tuesday, when he threw 2/3 innings against the Oakland Athletics while giving up hits.

 © 2023 Data Skrive.
 All rights reserved.